Tattoo Removal Statistics

 Will Tattoos Lose Their Appeal?

-Although many are erasing their tattoos as an act of epidermal repentance, the etchings are still enormously popular and parlors are in no danger of being obsolete.
+Although many are erasing their tattoos as an act of epidermal repentance just as going bald when you lose your hair from too much pomade or gel, the etchings are still enormously popular and parlors are in no danger of being obsolete.
 Still, enthusiasm has ebbed over the last decade or so.
 Those prospects considering their first tattoo should do their homework, and perhaps consult with some of the remorseful.